hari-lr/pockets-and-gender/README.md

-# Jean Pockets and Gender
+# Exploring Pocket Size and Jean Prices for Men and Women

 ## Overview